 In these cases, students must submit their ride-sharing receipt along with a printed map of the route, showing the trip’s mileage.
 Civic Engagement follows the College policy of reimbursement using the standard mileage rate determined by the IRS.
 Click here for the current rate.

 How do I request transportation reimbursement?

 - To receive reimbursement you must be a current BMC undergraduate or post-baccalaureate student serving as a Praxis student, a Community Based Work-Study employee, an unpaid intern, a volunteer, or have attended a protest, rally or community organizing event.

-- If you are an individual volunteer or an unpaid intern, you will also need to provide Civic Engagement with a letter of verification from your field site.
+- If you are an individual volunteer or an unpaid intern, you will first need to complete the intake form and provide Civic Engagement with a letter of verification from your field site before requesting reimbursement.

 Submitting Reimbursement Requests

 - Save all receipts for travel costs (except mileage).

 - Fill out a transportation reimbursement form, available using the link at the top right of this page, or in Civic Engagement, located in Dolwen on Cambrian Row.
 Please remember to sign your form and print all information clearly.

 - Attach all receipts to the request form and turn it in to Civic Engagement.

 - Reimbursement requests submitted after the May 19, 2020 at Noon deadline* will not be processed.